MattyAddy/goodreads_data_pipeline/README.md

 - Gold: Incremental data coming from silver layer

 Once the data is ready in the gold layer, we can do some lightweight dimensional modeling following the Kimball approach.
 This involves separating out numerical data into a fact table and descriptive characterisics about those facts into dimension tables.
 The Kimball method follows this four-step design process:

-- Choose the business problem
+1. Choose the business problem <br />
     - How can we provide actionable data to help readers select their next book?
-- Define the grain of the data
+2. Define the grain of the data <br />
     - 1 book per record
-- Select the dimensions
+3. Select the dimensions <br />
     - Author
     - Genre
     - Date
-- Select the facts
+4. Select the facts <br />
     - Number of pages
     - Rating count
     - Average rating
     - Review count
     - Top shelf indicator

-Since there are minimal fields to update for the dimensions, they will be SCD (Slowly Changing Dimension) Type 1.
-Type 1 SCD's will overwrite with new data with no record the history.
+Since there are minimal fields to update for the dimensions, these tables will be SCD (Slowly Changing Dimension) Type 1.
+Type 1 SCD's will overwrite with new data with no record of the history.
 With richer data, the more typical SCD Type 2 can be used where new records are added for changes to certains field in a dimension.

-This process will be relatively straightforward since there is only 1 dataset, but these principles are able to scale to much larger projects.
+This modeling process will be relatively straightforward since there is only 1 dataset, but these principles are able to scale to much larger projects.
 The end product for the data model is represented as such:

 <img src="https://github.com/user-attachments/assets/e3aead99-7128-49de-804a-ecd4abec69aa" width="850" />